Robust computation of linear models by convex relaxation: Introduction

+It is straightforward to compute a solution $\Proj_{\star}$ to the problem~\eqref{eqn:closest-proj}.
+We just need to construct an orthogonal projector whose range is a dominant $d$-dimensional invariant subspace of $\mtx{P}_{\star}$.
+More precisely, we form the spectral factorization $\mtx{P}_{\star} = \mtx{U\Lambda U}^\transp$ where the entries of the diagonal matrix $\mtx{\Lambda}$ are listed in weakly decreasing order.
+Extract the $D \times d$ matrix $\mtx{U}_d$ consisting of the first $d$ columns of $\mtx{U}$.
+Then an optimal point for~\eqref{eqn:closest-proj} is given by the formula $\Proj_{\star} = \mtx{U}_d {\mtx{U}_d}^\transp$.
+(This well-known recipe for solving~\eqref{eqn:closest-proj} can be verified using a straightforward modification of the argument leading to~\cite[Thm.~IX.7.2]{Bha97:Matrix-Analysis}.)

-In many cases, the optimal set of~\eqref{eqn:rrp} consists of a single orthoprojector whose range provides an excellent fit for the data.
-The bulk of this paper provides theoretical and empirical support for this observation.
-In Section~\ref{sec:algorithm}, we present a numerical algorithm for solving~\eqref{eqn:rrp}.
+The range of the matrix $\Proj_{\star}$ often provides a very good fit for the inlying data points, even when there are many outliers.
+This paper provides theoretical and empirical support for this claim.
+In Section~\ref{sec:algorithm}, we present a numerical algorithm for solving~\eqref{eqn:rrp} efficiently.
+Section~\ref{sec:practical} outlines some practical issues that are important in applications.